 Learning to use healthy anger is like unlocking a superpower.
 It helps you grow into a stronger, kinder person and makes the world around you better, too.

-After the picture below that shows the difference between healthy and unhealthy anger, I’ll share my final thoughts.
+Th image below that shows the difference between healthy and unhealthy forms of emotional regulation.

 Final Thoughts